AlexeiVartoumian/DeliverooInventoryTracker/README.md

 please see code for comments on technical details.
 This part of the project is primarily the User Interface./

-basic mvp can be found here refresh if buttons dont work please:)--> https://titan.dcs.bbk.ac.uk/~avarto01/ok/sliding%20v4/
+basic mvp can be found here --> https://titan.dcs.bbk.ac.uk/~avarto01/ok/sliding%20v4/

 below is a gif showing UI.//